docker-flow/docker-flow-monitor/docs/tutorial.md

 ## What Now?

-This was a very brief introduction to *Docker Flow Monitor*.
-Please consult documentation for any additional information you might need.
-Feel free to open [an issue](https://github.com/vfarcic/docker-flow-monitor/issues) if you need additional info, if you find a bug, or if you have a feature request.
+That was a very brief introduction to *Docker Flow Monitor*.
+Please consult the documentation for any additional information you might need.
+Feel free to open [an issue](https://github.com/vfarcic/docker-flow-monitor/issues) if you require additional info, if you find a bug, or if you have a feature request.

-Before you go, please remove the cluster we created created and free those resources for something else.
+Before you go, please remove the cluster we created and free those resources for something else.

 ```bash
 docker-machine rm -f swarm-1 swarm-2 swarm-3